-If you've clicked on this post, chances are that you have either developed a dependency on coffee or you're simply interested in healthier ways to stay awake without the caffeine.
+If you've clicked on this post, chances are you have developed a dependency on coffee or are interested in healthier ways to stay awake without the caffeine.
 Either way, you've come to the right place.
-We're going to answer all your coffee and caffeine-related questions and give you great alternatives and substitutes to keep you healthy.
+In this post, we answer all your caffeine-related questions and give you great alternatives to keep you healthy!

 Why Do We Drink Coffee?